yassineidrissi/Mini_Moulinette_C02/README.md

 - Check if the author file exists
 - Check content of the author file
-- Check if C02.h exists
-- Check norme of C02.h
-- Check if the Makefile file exists
-- Check rules in Makefile
-- Check compilation's flag in Makefile
 - Compil library
 - Check norme errors
 - Check forbidden functions